+Adjustments FTE Amount

+Recreation Services

-Adjustments FTE Amount Recreation Services Soft Playroom Fee Adjustment-A market rate adjustment for recreation center soft playrooms will increase the fee from \$5 to \$6 per visit.
+Soft Playroom Fee Adjustment-A market rate adjustment for recreation center soft playrooms will increase the fee from \$5 to \$6 per visit.
 This adjustment is expected to generate \$6,612 in general fund revenue for FY 2024.
-0.00 \$0 Recreation Services Out of School Time Program (OSTP) Fee Increase-A market rate adjustment is proposed for school year and summer program OSTP fees for all rate levels.
-This adjustment is expected to generate \$24,368 in general fund revenue.
-This is the first adjustment to the OSTP fee rate since FY 2021.
-1) OSTP School Year Fee Adjustment-Full Rate Participants: current rate of \$575 increases to \$595, Free & Reduced Lunch Participants: current rate of \$295 increases to \$305, SNAP Participants: current rate of \$245 increases to \$255, and TANF Participants: current rate of \$145 increases to \$149.
-0.00 \$0 2) OSTP Summer Fee Adjustment-Full Rate Participants: current rate of \$445 increases to \$459, Free & Reduced Participants: current rate of \$215 increases to \$225, SNAP Participants: current rate of \$179 increases to \$185, and TANF Participants: current rate of \$105 increases to \$109.
-Recreation Services Patrick Henry Teen Program-RPCA will provide two additional operating hours at the Patrick Henry Teen Program on Fridays until 11pm and Saturdays until 8pm.
+0.00 \$0

+Recreation Services

+Patrick Henry Teen Program-RPCA will provide two additional operating hours at the Patrick Henry Teen Program on Fridays until 11pm and Saturdays until 8pm.
 This addition will support Alexandria teens on the City's West End by providing free supervised access to recreation opportunities.
+0.00 \$11,868

+Recreation Services

-0.00 \$11,868 Recreation Services Minnie Howard Aquatic Center-To prepare for the ACHS Minnie Howard Campus's pool opening, the FY 2024 budget includes salary expenses for an Aquatics Recreation Manager II and two Recreation Leader III Head Lifeguards for part of FY 2024.
+Minnie Howard Aquatic Center-To prepare for the ACHS Minnie Howard Campus's pool opening, the FY 2024 budget includes salary expenses for an Aquatics Recreation Manager II and two Recreation Leader III Head Lifeguards for part of FY 2024.
 The future FY 2025 budget will reflect the pool's revenue, staffing, and operating expenses.
+3.00 \$49,892

+Recreation Services

-3.00 \$49,892 Recreation Services Head Lifeguard-RPCA is receiving 1.0 Head Lifeguard position.
+Head Lifeguard-RPCA is receiving 1.0 Head Lifeguard position.
 The full position's cost is partially offset by a reduction in the aquatics seasonal budget.
+1.0 \$45,556

+Park Services

+Urban Forester-RPCA is receiving 1.0 Urban Forester to improve the maintenance of trees in the City and responsiveness to resident generated service requests.
+1.0 \$115,192

+Park Services

-1.0 \$45,556 Park Services Urban Forester-RPCA is receiving 1.0 Urban Forester to improve the maintenance of trees in the City and responsiveness to resident generated service requests.
-1.0 \$115,192 Park Services Administrative Support-RPCA is converting a contracted support position to a full time Administrative Support V. This position acts as a customer contact for maintenance and tree requests and logistics and financial support for the Park Services.
+Administrative Support-RPCA is converting a contracted support position to a full time Administrative Support V. This position acts as a customer contact for maintenance and tree requests and logistics and financial support for the Park Services.
 This adjustment offsets the position's salary increases with a reduction to contractual services for a net a general fund savings of \$11,000.
 1.0 (\$11,000)

+Park Services

-Adjustments FTE Amount Park Services Fire Station Mowing-The 2024 budget allocates funding for RPCA to perform lawn and yard care at the City's fire stations.
+Fire Station Mowing-The 2024 budget allocates funding for RPCA to perform lawn and yard care at the City's fire stations.
 This addition aligns with the City's recent collective bargaining agreement.
-0.00 \$20,830 TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 167.66 \$30,702,224
+0.00 \$20,830

+All Programs

+The approved FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively bargained Police and Fire employees, and Sheriff's Deputies.
+0.00 \$261,000